 Help for Surviving Family Members in Florida

-The attorneys of Spink, Shrouder, and Karns, P.A. have been helping families in the Broward, Palm Beach, and Miami-Dade County areas administer the estates of their loved ones for over 40 years.
+The attorneys of Shrouder, Karns & Mager, P.A. have been helping families in the Broward, Palm Beach, and Miami-Dade County areas administer the estates of their loved ones for over 40 years.
 Whether you are simply overwhelmed or confused by the process or in need of aggressive representation during a will contest or other dispute, you can count on our attorneys to provide you with prompt, experienced, and dedicated legal counsel and advocacy.
 Contact us today at (954) 329-0001 to discuss your case in a free consultation.